ntruchsess/tractusx/connectordns/README.md

 1. Deploy the ingress route to the service with `kubectl apply -f .\cdns-ingress.yaml -n cdns`
 1. Check if the service is running with `https://catenax<landscape>akssrv.germanywestcentral.cloudapp.azure.com/cdns`

-## Automated deployment with GitHub Actions
+## Automated deployment with GitHub

 GitHub actions are setup for this service to automate the steps above.
 Please see [here](../.github/workflows/main.yml) for details.